replicatedhq/help-center/content/schedulers/_index.md

                 <div class='flex1 flex-column flex-verticalCenter u-lineHeight--normal left-content'>
                     <span class="logo dockerSwarmLogo-combo"></span>
                     <h5>Docker Swarm + Replicated</h5>
-                    <p>Docker Swarm is great if you have existing docker-compose files and want to target servers running Docker 1.13.1 or newer.</p><p>Replicated supports deploying Swarm services to a swarm cluster.
-On operating systems supporting Docker 1.13.1 or later, you can provide an appliance-like enterprise experience using the Swarm scheduler, using your existing docker-compose.yml.</p>
+                    <p>Docker Swarm is great if you have existing docker-compose files and want to target servers running Docker {{< swarm_docker_version_minimum >}} or newer.</p><p>Replicated supports deploying Swarm services to a swarm cluster.
+On operating systems supporting Docker {{< swarm_docker_version_minimum >}} or later, you can provide an appliance-like enterprise experience using the Swarm scheduler, using your existing docker-compose.yml.</p>
                     <div class="u-marginTop--small">
                         <a href="/guides/ship-with-docker-swarm/" class="Button secondary">Get Started</a>
                     </div>